Android Team Awareness Kit: ATAK-CIV

-Other Versions
+Other versions

-In addition to the Android version, there is also a Microsoft Windows version (WinTAK), an Apple iOS version under development (iTAK), and finally a Virginia-based military tech firm’s (LucyTAK).
+In addition to the Android version, there is also a Microsoft Windows version (WinTAK), an Apple iOS version under development (iTAK).
 WinTAK is an application developed for the Microsoft Windows Operating System which uses maps to allow for precise targeting, intelligence on surrounding land formations, navigation, and generalized situational awareness.
 It was developed in conjunction with ATAK to provide similar functionality on a Windows platform.

-Commercial Licensing
+Commercial licensing

 In January 2015, AFRL began licensing ATAK through TechLink to U.S. companies, for commercial use to support state/local government uses as well as civilian uses.
 As of January 2020, one hundred companies have licensed ATAK for commercial uses.
 Corona Fire Department is one example of a local public safety agency using ATAK.
 Corona uses PAR Government's Team Connect platform to leverage ATAK.
 In civilian use, ATAK is often referred to as Android Team Awareness Kit.

 Federal Government release

-As of March 31, 2020, the civilian version of ATAK, referred to as CivTAK has been approved for "Public Release" by Army Night Vision and is available for download on takmaps.com And subsequently named Android Team Awareness Kit (ATAK) - Civilian.
+As of March 31, 2020, the civilian version of ATAK, referred to as CivTAK has been approved for "Public Release" by Army Night Vision and is available for download on takmaps.com and subsequently named Android Team Awareness Kit (ATAK) - Civilian.

-License Grant
+License grant

 Upon running ATAK-PR 4.0.0.1, the application splash screen shows a statement; "Approved for public release; distribution is unlimited.".
 The license conditions are detailed in the ATAK Software License Agreement found in the Support menu of ATAK.

-Open Source
+Open source

-On August 19, 2020 - The source code for the Android Tactical Assault Kit for Civilian Use (ATAK-CIV), the official geospatial-temporal and situational awareness tool used by the US Government, has been released on United States Department of Defense - Defense Digital Service GitHub repository.
+On August 19, 2020, the source code for the Android Tactical Assault Kit for Civilian Use (ATAK-CIV), the official geospatial-temporal and situational awareness tool used by the US Government, has been released on United States Department of Defense - Defense Digital Service GitHub repository.
 ATAK-CIV is managed by the Tactical Assault Kit Configuration Steering Board (TAK CSB) and is designed for used by (US) federal employees.

 It is made available to the open source community with the hope that community contributions will improve functionality, add features, and mature this work.